Written and copyright © 2011-2013 by Thomas N. Bulkowski. All rights reserved. Revised October 14, 2011.

 For a single bust, look for:

-The last point, 4, means the ultimate high must be at least 10% above the top of the triple top.
-If price fails to climb more than 10%, then it could be forming
+For the last point, 4, if price fails to move more than 10%, then it could be forming a double busted descending triangle.

-The chart of MGE Energy, pictured on the daily scale, shows an example of a double busted triple top.
+The figure to the right shows an example of a double busted descending triangle in Colgate-Palmolive (CL).

 For a double bust, look for these elements.